inaimathi/langnostic/posts/authentication-part-two.md

 The [forever hack](http://www.codinghorror.com/blog/2007/05/phishing-the-forever-hack.html) still works, and will continue doing so ... well, forever, but we do gain some real advantages by using public key auth rather than passwords.

 1. No one can sniff your key
 2. Brute-forcing a key is much harder than brute-forcing a password
-3. You don't need to remember passwords (other than the one that encrypts your key)
+3. You don't need to remember passwords, other than the one that encrypts your key

 In other words, if we could solve that UI problem in a semi-automated way, this would be an altogether better way of doing web authentication.